aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 community and ecosystem response variables: decomposition of coarse detritus, production of fine particulate organic matter (FPOM),  bromeliad growth, uptake of detrital nitrogen into bromeliad tissue, and survival of invertebrate prey (emerged adults + surviving larvae).
-We measured decomposition by once again passing the bromeliad water through a 850 µm sieve, collecting the retained detritus and determining the mass of this detritus after oven-drying it at approximately 70$^\circ$C. We measured the production of FPOM by taking the remaining liquid and filtering it on pre-weighed coffee filters, which were then dried and reweighed.
+We measured decomposition by passing the bromeliad water through a 850 µm sieve, collecting the retained detritus and determining the mass of this detritus after oven-drying it at approximately 70$^\circ$C. We measured the production of FPOM by taking the remaining liquid and filtering it on pre-weighed coffee filters, which were then dried and reweighed.
 We measured bromeliad growth as the average increase in length of five leaves per plant.
-We tracked the uptake of labeled detrital nitrogen by analyzing three innermost (closest to meristem) bromeliad leaves at the end of the experiment.
+We tracked the uptake of labeled detrital nitrogen by analyzing the isotopic composition of the three innermost (closest to meristem) bromeliad leaves at the end of the experiment.
+These analyses were performed at the Stable Isotope Facility laboratory (UC Davis, CA, USA) using continuous flow isotope ratio mass spectrometer (20-20 mass spectrometer; PDZ Europa, Sandbach, England) after sample combustion to N2 at 1000C by an on-line elemental analyzer (PDZ Europa ANCA GSL).
 Finally, we quantified the species composition and survivorship of invertebrate prey by combining counts of emerging adult insects and surviving larvae.

-We measured decomposition by collecting all _Plinia_ leaves from bromeliads; these were oven-dried at 70$^\circ$C before their mass was determined.
-At the end of experiment, we sampled three new bromeliad leaves for isotopic (^15^N) and nitrogen concentration analyses.
-These analyses were performed at the Stable Isotope Facility laboratory (UC Davis, CA, USA) using continuous flow isotope ratio mass spectrometer (20-20 mass spectrometer; PDZ Europa, Sandbach, England) after sample combustion to N~2~ at 1000C by an on-line elemental analyzer (PDZ Europa ANCA-GSL).

 ## Data analysis